 The data collected is being used to support environmental legislation.
 For example, the Waterfront Partnership of Baltimore recently used similar information to support a bill that would ban Styrofoam containers.

 Due to the machine being environmentally friendly and inexpensive, various countries are looking to deploy their own trash wheels, including waterways in Lombok, Indonesia, Panama City, Rio de Janeiro, Honolulu, Atlanta and Denver.

 The trash eaters with their heart-warming eyes and internet personalities have brought a sense of humour to the environmental movement, which at times can become overwhelming.

-Media Coordinator.
-Alicia joined Planet Ark in 2016.
+Alicia worked at Planet Ark in 2016.